-To enable the Secure Call Icon, feature the Administrator must enable the feature.
+To enable the Secure Call Icon, the Administrator must enable the feature.
 The feature is enabled via the MiVoice Business System Administration Tool.
 Within the System Administration Tool, the system option called, Voice/Video SRTP Encryption Enabled field, must be set to Yes for the SRTP security to be negotiated.

-When the Secure Call Icon feature is enabled, the MiVB will send the end-to-end secure call indication to the MiNET set to indicate when the icon is to be displayed.
-The icon will persist for the duration of the encrypted call stream.
+When the Secure Call Icon feature is enabled, the MiVB will send an indication to the MiNET set that the call is secured with SRTP end-to-end and the MiNET set will turn on the Secure Call Icon.
+The Secure Call Icon will persist for the duration of the encrypted call stream.

-Call Signaling Security - Mitel MiNET sets
+Call Signaling Security - Mitel MiNET Sets